google/crubit/features/README.md

 `:experimental` and moved into a separate, individual feature, and then released as part of `:supported` in a Bazel configuration change.

-See <internal link>/team/release for why features are released this way.
+See crubit.rs/team/release for why features are released this way.

 ## How-to: Testing Features {#testing}